 The oldest and most well known program of True Colors, Inc. is the True Colors annual conference.
-It began as a field work project for TC’s founder and current Executive Director, Robin MacHaelen in 1994 and is now the largest and most comprehensive LGBT youth issues conference in the nation.
+It began as a field work project for TC’s founder and former Executive Director, Robin MacHaelen in 1994 and is now the largest and most comprehensive LGBT youth issues conference in the nation.
 More than 3,000 youth, educators, social workers, clinicians, family members and clergy participate in more than 250 workshops, films, activities and events over the course of the 2-day event.
 School groups, presenters and attendees participate from more than half of the communities in CT, from across the Northeast and nationally.
 This program represents 20% of True Colors’ annual budget and is funded through conference registrations, co-sponsorships, ads and donations.

 True Colors Conference Mission Statement: